 Road trips are the perfect way for friends and family to enjoy the journey as much as the destination itself.

 Road trips are a popular option for travellers looking to explore Mozambique, as public transport in the country is extremely limited.
-In this travel guide, we will cover everything from essential items you need in the vehicle, what driving style to adopt to crossing the Mozambican border, so you can have a pleasant road trip experience in Mozambique.
+In this travel guide, we will cover everything from essential items you need in the vehicle and what driving style to adopt, to crossing the Mozambican border, so you can have a pleasant road trip experience in Mozambique.

 What are the mandatory road trip items you need to drive to Mozambique

 There are certain things you are required by law to carry in your vehicle when driving in Mozambique.
 Traffic officers usually conduct random checks on foreign vehicles so it's a good idea to ensure that you have every item on the list below to avoid a run-in with the law.